seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 arising!
 Ceasing, ceasing!"
 The above phrase only connects up the two aspects of that experience.

-It seems then that what is called the '*Dhamma*-eye', is the ability to see the *Nibbānic* solution in the very vortex of the *samsāric* problem.
-That way of analysis which puts *samsāra* and *Nibbāna* far apart, into two watertight compartments, as it were, gives rise to interminable problems.
-But here we see that, just as much as one could realize *Nibbāna* by discovering the cause of suffering and following the path to its cessation, which in effect is the understanding of the four noble truths, one could also put an end to this vortex by understanding its cause and applying the correct means for its cessation.
+It seems then that what is called the 'Dhamma-eye', is the ability to see the *Nibbānic* solution in the very vortex of the *samsāric* problem.
+That way of analysis which puts *samsāra* and Nibbāna far apart, into two watertight compartments, as it were, gives rise to interminable problems.
+But here we see that, just as much as one could realize Nibbāna by discovering the cause of suffering and following the path to its cessation, which in effect is the understanding of the four noble truths, one could also put an end to this vortex by understanding its cause and applying the correct means for its cessation.